How It Works1 of 10

 So, should ice baths be one of these routine activities to help you gain an advantage on your competition?
 It depends on whom you ask.
 The research to date is inconclusive, and in asking elite coaches, you are likely to receive a varying degree of significance placed on the practice.
 However, most agree that while it may not be guaranteed to help, it generally can't hurt.
 My personal recommendation is to treat this much like any other part of your training program: Experiment with ice baths at a period in your season when you are not approaching a key race and see how your body responds.

-Given this is uncharted territory for many of you, I want to provide some general guidelines to ensure a safe emersion (pun intended) into this cold therapy known as ice bathing:
+Given this is uncharted territory for many of you, I want to provide some general guidelines to ensure a safe emersion (pun intended) into this cold therapy known as ice bathing.

 Be conservative with water temperature as you get started.
 Most rehabilitation specialists recommend a water temperature between 54 to 60 degrees Fahrenheit.
 Consider starting a bit higher and inch this downward a degree or two each exposure.

 Assume colder is better.
 Spending a prolonged period of time in water colder than 54 degrees could be dangerous.

-- DO: Be aware that moving water is colder water.
+Be aware that moving water is colder water.
 Much like the wind chill created when you ride, if there are jets in your ice bath and the water that is warmed at the skin's surface gets pushed away, the resulting impact of the water will be cooler than measured by the thermometer.